 I am licensed as a Marriage and Family Therapist in both the State of California (MFC 45402) and the State of Colorado (MFT-836).
 My professional training and experience includes completion of the three-year post-graduate training program in psychodynamic psychotherapy at The Psychotherapy Institute in Berkeley, California, working with elementary school children as a school therapist, serving as a therapist in a community counseling center, and working in private practice.

-Prior to becoming a psychotherapist, I spent many years working for both large and small companies, and I have been the owner of a small tech consulting business.
+Prior to becoming a psychotherapist, I spent many years working for both large and small companies, and I have been the owner of a small computer consulting business.
 I have a deep appreciation for the challenges that each of these different environments can present, as well as for the difficulty of balancing work with family and personal responsibilities.
 This practical, real-world experience is at the core of my work as a psychotherapist.